jwkelley/geog418-fall2025-assignment1/README.md

 dev.off()
 ```

 That's it!
-Congratulations on completing Assignment 1.
+Congratulations on completing the tasks for generating the results for Assignment 1.
+You now need to take your outputs and present them in a document using the guidelines specified in the Assignment 1 page in Brightspace.